Montecri/GNSSTimeServer/README.md

 Motion sensor connections to turn the displays on an off.
 Thanks to Brett Oliver who engineered this addition on his version of the project.
 You can also just connect an SPDT switch to supply either +3.3 volts or ground to A0.
-If you don't want to turn off the displays either connect A0 permanently to +3.3 volts or comment out the setPowerSave statements in the UpdateDisplay() function in the main.cpp file.
+If you don't want to turn off the displays either connect A0 permanently to +3.3 volts or comment out the "setPowerSave" statements in the UpdateDisplay() function in the main.cpp file.

 ![PIR_bb-menor](https://github.com/Montecri/GPSTimeServer/blob/Dual-Display/images/PIR.png)